ds300/lazyrepo/thoughts.md

 # not urgent

+- add flake detection mode
-- add hard-link outputs as an option.
+- add hard-link outputs as an option. could we also
 - move config file discovery logs to avoid noise for :inherit
 - log levels
 - --filter